snehalk1607/Modern-UX-Screens/README.md

+This is work in-progress repository to create modern UX screens in React JS using TailwindCSS and Tanstack Router.
+Moving away from traditional UI screens and introducing seamless and more user friendly, efficient way of connecting with users.
+All the screens are inspired from live websites around the globe.

+**Moving away from traditional side navigation: (video)**: https://drive.google.com/file/d/1NewU6W8cCLi1Gde-jLXuvgfhSYpP62x3/view?usp=sharing

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.